Tubbataha Underwater Wonder

 This is also where I dove the deepest at 40m.
 I actually didn’t realize it because of the incredible visibility.

 They told me that by third day, I’ll be tired of sharks.
-They didn’t know what they were saying apparently.
+They obviously didn’t know what they were saying.
 On our last day of diving, at the Shark Airport, where full grown sharks rest at shallow depth, my heart still beats like mad at these close encounters.
 It was a fantastic way to wrap this dive expedition.

 Life in Tubbataha